Search for anything...

 Features

-• Efficient BL Brushless motor is electronically controlled to optimize battery energy use for up to 50% longer run time per charge
+• Efficient Brushless motor is electronically controlled to optimize battery energy use for up to 50% longer run time per charge

-• The BL Brushless motor eliminates carbon brushes, enabling the BL motor to run cooler and more efficiently for longer life
+• The Brushless motor eliminates carbon brushes, enabling the BL motor to run cooler and more efficiently for longer life

-• The electronically-controlled BL Brushless motor efficiently uses energy to match torque and RPM to the changing demands of the application
+• The electronically-controlled Brushless motor efficiently uses energy to match torque and RPM to the changing demands of the application

 • Variable 2-speed design (0-500 & 0-2,000 RPM) (0-7,500 & 0-30,000 BPM) covers a wide range of drilling, driving and hammer applications